edmundmiller/edmundmiller.dev/content/posts/emacs-email.md

     echo "No internet connection."
     exit 0

-So what we&rsquo;re doing here is first calling `notmuch new` which tags everything according to this section of the config.
+So what we're doing here is first calling `notmuch new` which tags everything according to this section of the config.
 Which just tags everything with `new` and ignores anything with the `Trash` tag.